thompsonri/in_silico_PCR/README.md

 This tool is an attempt to do _in silico_ PCRs from .fastq or .fasta files.

-The script ses bbduk to bait reads containing the primer sequences from the .fastq files.
+The script uses bbduk to bait reads containing the primer sequences from the .fastq files.
 It performs a second round of baiting on the original .fastq files with the newly created baited .fastq files in order to hopefully have sequence data to span the entire amplicon.
 Resulting double-baited read files are assembled into contigs using SPAdes.